karimzakir02/Sales-Toronto/README.md

 ## Why I built the project?
 I built this project in order to develop my data engineering and software engineering skills.
 I worked on my data engineering skills by writing web scraping algorithms and processing data obtained from different sources to ensure the retrieved data fit into a single database.
 I worked on my software engineering skills by constantly striving to follow the SOLID principles, CLEAN architecture, and ensuring that my code was readable, modifiable, and easy to build-upon.

+## Future Development Plans
+- Add a dashboard to display analysis based on the data
+- Add more supermarket chains
+- Add unit testing to the app
+- Contunue adding other interesting features

 ## FAQ
 In this section, I will answer some questions you might have about my design choices or other code-related questions.